With the weather forecast predicting a week of warm, sunny weather, there's never been a better time to hunt for fall foliage in the Lower Mainland.

 The Sylvia Hotel

 The iconic Sylvia Hotel is one of Vancouver's most stunning structures as a result of its autumnal coat.
-Boasting vibrant, multifaceted hues in the fall, this historic building stands apart from a sea of concrete.
+Attaining vibrant, multifaceted hues come fall, this historic building stands apart from a sea of concrete.
 It's also located in beautiful English Bay, so it's the perfect place see a breathtaking fall sunset.

 University of British Columbia

-Kitsilano offers a number of streets that have an abundance of brightly painted trees in the fall.
-What's more, its parks are also filled with the warm flush of fall, so you'll be able to find a bevy of the good stuff wherever you wander.
+Kits offers myriad streets that hold an abundance of brightly painted trees come fall.
+What's more, its parks are also filled with the flush of fall, so you'll be able to find a bevy of the good stuff wherever you wander.